bespinian/serverless-workshop/README.md

 ### Clone this repo

 Next, you will need this repo on your own machine.
-Run `git clone https://github.com/bespinian/serverless-workshop.git` to clone this repo with all its steps
+Run `git clone https://github.com/bespinian/serverless-workshop.git` to clone this repo with all its steps.

 ### Test your AWS login